lprekon/lprekon.github.io/content/simd_benchmarking/index.md

 ![a diagram demonstrating adding 4 pairs of numbers together, all at once](generated_images/vector_adding.png)

-We’re going to exercise this rarely-explicitly-used circuitry to do some math in Rust, and compare and contrast different methods for doing so.
+In this article, we're going to show some straight-forward code to do some fancy mathematical calculations, and then we're going to "vectorize" it: turn it into SIMD code that will exercise this rarely-explicitly-used circuitry to run even faster.
+We'll explore a couple different options for doing so.

 The next section talks about different ways to get your compiled Rust code to include SIMD operations, and after that we’ll focus on a particular algorithm which we'll optimize with SIMD instructions.